rod-trent/Copilot-for-Security/Plugins/CfSAllinOne/Readme.md

 # Copilot for Security Plugin: CfSAllinOne

+See the <a href="https://rodtrent.substack.com/i/144250833/version-history" target="_blank">version history</a>

+See the version history

 ### **This plugin combines previous plugins into a single, all-in-one effort to capture and respond with Copilot for Security activity.
 This plugin will be updated as additional monitoring activity is made available and identified.**

 ### Pre-requisites